Gen3 - Attachments - What is a Standard Fork Attachment in Gen 3 LMS

 Fork Positioner 1800mm HSQHFP3-1525 + CFT3-1200501830 weighs 549Kg and can lift 3.8T == has a load center of 900mm

-All else being equal, the different load centers would most likely display different weight readings whilst lifting a weight (on the Gen 3 operator display).
+All else being equal, the different load centers would most likely display (on the Gen 3 operator display) different weight readings whilst lifting the same weight.

-So how can you use an unlisted and totally different attachment?
+So how can you use a different Fork attachment, or an unlisted and totally different attachment?

 1. Customer sends photos of the attachment compliance plate to EQSS